nispk/devops/README.md

   2. the [Docker file](https://github.com/nispk/webapps/blob/main/Dockerfile)

   Github Actions is an automation platform that can be used to build, test and push images to the Github Container repository similar to Docker hub.
 The yaml file is the github actions workflow file that contains the necessary information to build our github package such as the jobs, the OS on which the jobs are run, the steps for each job.
 To build a docker image, we use docker github action commands that allow us to login to the Github container repository using the username and the personal access token of the Github repository and run the commands in the Docker file of the repository and build the image.
 The github actions workflow is triggered whenever there is a push on the 'main' branch.
-The name of the docker image is stored in the format of `ghcr.io/{Github username}/conatiner_name:version`
+The name of the docker image is stored in the format of `ghcr.io/{Github username}/conatiner_name:version`.
+Once the docker image is pushed to the repository we can pull it with the command `docker pull ghcr.io/{Github username}/conatiner_name:version` and run it in a container similar to docker.

 ### 4) Setup CI/CD Pipeline